BR-300 Industrial ROV 300m

 Real-time video and telemetry are recorded directly in the control unit.

-Control System and Software
+Control System

-The system operates on BROS – Baltic ROV Operating System, developed in-house and deployed on Linux Ubuntu.
+The system operates on BROS (Baltic ROV Operating System), developed in-house and deployed on Linux Ubuntu.

 BROS provides: